flatironinstitute/sciware/34_PyPackaging/main.md

 - Package publishing

-### (Installed) Version Control
+### The easy one

 - Python version management
-  - = interpreter version.
+  - aka interpreter version.
 Python 2 is not 3.6 is not 3.12
+  - Thanks to backward compatibility, this is rarely a huge issue any more

+### Wrangling installed packages

 - Package management
-  - How do I install 3rd-party code?
+  - Fetching and installing published code
+  - *and its dependencies*
+  - e.g. `pip install xarray` also installs `pandas`
   - `pip`, `conda`
 - Environment management
-  - Different tasks require different (conflicting?) packages
+  - Different tasks need different (conflicting?) packages/versions
   - [(virtual) environments](https://docs.python.org/3/tutorial/venv.html) let them coexist
   - `venv`, `conda`

+### Multiple environments example

+- I have `Project_One` from grad school in 2019
+  - That used PyTorch v 1.1.0
+- Today I'm working on `Project_Two`
+  - I'm... not using PyTorch from 2019
+  - But upgrading `Project_One` to PyTorch 2024 is a huge ask
+- Separate environments solve this issue

 ### Package distribution

 - Package building
   - How do I put my code in a distributable form?
-  - `setuptools`, `hatch`, `pdm`, others
+  - `setuptools`, `meson`, others
 - Package publishing
-  - How do I share my bundled code in publicly?
+  - How do I share my bundled code publicly?
   - `twine` (bundling), `PyPI` (a repository)